 There are two types of mutations, called acquired mutations and inherited mutations.
 Acquired mutations happen during a person’s lifetime, and can’t be passed on to their children.
 They can happen by chance when a cell is multiplying or because a gene is damaged.
 Some substances, such as cigarette smoke, can increase the chance of damage to genes.

 Most cancers are caused by a build-up of acquired mutations during a person’s lifetime.
 These are called sporadic cancers.

 Inherited mutations are gene faults you are born with and that are passed down through generations.
 Inherited gene mutations that make a cancer more likely to develop are called cancer susceptibility genes.
 If you inherit these genes, it doesn’t mean you’ll definitely get cancer, but you may be at an increased risk of developing it.

 In normal adult tissues, the rate at which new cells are made (cell growth) and old cells die is in balance.
 Genes inside each cell maintain this balance by controlling how the cell behaves.

 There are many different types of genes that control cell behaviour.
-Cancer is the result of faults (mutations) in genes that control cell growth and death, and that repair mistakes in our DNA.
+Cancer is the result of faults (mutations) in genes that control cell growth and death and that repair mistakes in our DNA.
 Cells with these mutations may begin to grow in an uncontrolled way, forming tumours.
-Usually, several gene mutations must happen in a group of cells before cancer develops.
-This can take many years, which is why cancer is more common in older people.
+Usually several gene mutations must happen in a group of cells before cancer develops.
+This can take many years, and is why cancer is more common in older people.